Article By: Leanne Ridgeway

-SHOTGUN SAWYER sprouted in January 2015, the heavy blues rock trio – vocalist and guitarist Dylan Jarman, bassist Brett Sanders, and drummer David Lee – released their first recording, simply titled ‘E.P.‘ in late September of the same year.
+SHOTGUN SAWYER sprouted in January 2015, the heavy blues-rock trio – vocalist and guitarist Dylan Jarman, bassist Brett Sanders, and drummer David Lee – released their first recording, simply titled ‘E.P.‘ in late September of the same year.
 A début full-length ‘Thunderchief‘ followed less than a year later in August 2016.
-“You Got To Run,” a 7″ single release in July 2017, would now be considered a bit of a teaser into their second full-length, with those two songs (B-side is “Backwoods Bear“) now included on ‘Bury The Hatchet‘.
-The steady stream of releases building up to the new album all have a common denominator… smoothness.
+“You Got To Run,” a 7″ single released in July 2017, would now be considered a bit of a teaser into their second full-length, with those two songs (B-side is “Backwoods Bear“) now included on ‘Bury The Hatchet‘.
+The steady stream of releases building up to the new album all has a common denominator… smoothness.

-SHOTGUN SAWYER‘s ‘Bury The Hatchet‘ was released on April 19th, and is available on limited vinyl press (color splatter and black vinyl), CD, and digitally on Bandcamp through Ripple Music [order here].
-It’s also now up for digital streaming through various outlets such as Spotify [link], Apple Music, and others.
+SHOTGUN SAWYER‘s ‘Bury The Hatchet‘ was released on April 19th, and is available on limited vinyl press (color splatter and black vinyl), CD, and digitally on Bandcamp through Ripple Music.
+It’s also now up for digital streaming through various outlets such as Spotify, Apple Music, and others.
 We have a Bandcamp full-album stream below, as well as their video from last Fall of “Strawberry Jam“, which is an extended live jam in the studio.
-The band is also out in the midst of a tour, the remaining dates are listed.

 01. Ain’t Tryin’ to Go Down Slow